 - At the Workplace.
 People can get workplace injuries whether they’re in construction or work in an office.
 When someone is negligent, the consequences could cost someone their life.
 While people who work in fields like construction and truck driving are at higher risk for work-related injury and death, this could potentially affect anyone.

 - During a Surgery.
 Sometimes a medical professional makes a mistake that results in the patient losing their life.
 Medical malpractice extends beyond surgeries and can include failing to diagnose or treat someone’s illness or injury in time and they lose their life, where another doctor would have been able to identify the symptoms and treat accordingly.

 - On Another Person’s Property.
 If the death happened on another person’s property whether it was a business like a hotel, casino, resort, or at their home, you may be able to sue if the incident was caused by the property owner’s negligence.
-These cases are referred to as premises liability claims.
+These cases belong to an area of law called premises liability.